 How to test a plugin for WordPress

-You should never "test a plugin" on your website that you have worked so hard for years to create.
-Test it out on a meaningless platform.
-You can set up a free WordPress site on wordpress.com and check out the plugin before you install it on your server.
+wordpress.com and check out the plugin before you install it on your server.
 Installing a WordPress plugin is not as innocent as you think it is, it can wipe out your entire income within a few seconds or click of a button.
 YES!
 THINK TWICE BEFORE YOU INSTALL A PLUGIN FOR WORDPRESS!